-Every organization has a unique set of critical functions.
+Every organisation has a unique set of critical functions.
 They place their focus on different markets, they have different objectives, and most importantly, they attract different cybercriminal groups.
 This makes it futile to just employ a copy-and-paste red-teaming factory line.

-The threat landscape report consists of multiple chapters, including a business overview, a digital footprint, threat intelligence, threat modeling, and tactics, techniques, and procedures (TTPs).
+The threat landscape report consists of multiple chapters, including a business overview, a digital footprint, threat intelligence, threat modelling, and tactics, techniques, and procedures (TTPs).
 A holistic view of these chapters leads to proposed scenarios used within the red teaming exercise.

 With incident response we have noticed that exposed services are, next to phishing, a major entry vector.
-Hence why reporting on the digital footprint of the organization is an important part of the threat landscape report.
+Hence why reporting on the digital footprint of the organisation is an important part of the threat landscape report.
 Odds are that during this phase we can find forgotten but exposed services that we can exploit.

-Based on the relevance of the digital footprint, threat intelligence, and threat modeling, the red team can form TTPs.
-For example, a financial organization can be of high risk to be targeted by the Lazarus Group.
+Based on the relevance of the digital footprint, threat intelligence, and threat modelling, the red team can form TTPs.
+For example, a financial organisation can be of high risk to be targeted by the Lazarus Group.
 This is based on Lazarus’ high level of capability, intent, and motivation when it comes to this industry.
 Therefore, it would make the most sense to create a red team scenario based on a simulated Lazurus attack.

-The “preparation” stage gives red teams a shared consensus of the learning goals, opening the door for the “red teaming” and “closure” phases to be executed and enabling organizations to better understand, access, and mitigate cyber risk across their environment.
+The “preparation” stage gives red teams a shared consensus of the learning goals, opening the door for the “red teaming” and “closure” phases to be executed and enabling organisations to better understand, access, and mitigate cyber risk across their environment.

 Identifying your digital attack surface is only the first step toward cyber resilience.
 However, limited visibility due to disparate point products can lead to security gaps.
 To break down siloes and enable the red team, consider a unified cybersecurity platform with broad third-party integrations.

-With comprehensive visibility, a cybersecurity platform discovers the ever-changing attack surface, enabling security teams to understand and prioritize vulnerabilities, detect, and rapidly respond to threats, and apply the right security at the right time to mitigate risk.
+With comprehensive visibility, a cybersecurity platform discovers the ever-changing attack surface, enabling security teams to understand and prioritise vulnerabilities, detect, and rapidly respond to threats, and apply the right security at the right time to mitigate risk.
 Look for a vendor supported by unparalleled threat and vulnerability insights from a global threat intelligence team to ensure security evolves with the changing threat landscape.